+I love growing plants from seed.
+It is so economical and you really feel connected to your plants.
 Growing your own plants from seed is so satisfying.
-Once you have sown your seeds, kept them warm and watered them you need to move them on to the next stage in their development.
+If you have never done it I really recommend it.
+You do not need any fancy equipment to try, just some warmth and light ( a windowsill works really well) Once you have sown your seeds, kept them warm and watered them you need to move them on to the next stage in their development.
 You need to prick your seedlings out into their final planting place or a larger pot.

 This page contains affiliate links meaning I earn a commission if you use those links at no cost to you.
 I only recommend brands I use and trust.